daizutabi/pheasant/docs/docs/user-guide/images.md

 axes
 ```

-You can use the inline code to get different images at the evaluation time with `plt.cla()` method to continuously clear the previous plot.
+You can use the inline code to get different images at the every evaluation time while the iteration is going.
+You have to call `plt.cla()` method to continuously clear the previous plot.

 ~~~copy
 ```python hide inline